 Giving Circles offer an opportunity for members to take a more hands-on approach to philanthropy - learn more about a project, and then follow its progress to see the impact of their efforts.

 Squamish Giving Circle has hosted yard sales, musical coffee houses and family home-cooked meals.
-These events are geared towards people who have never heard about the Mona Foundation, drawing them to an event they enjoy and combining it with an opportunity to learn about the work of Mona.
+These events are geared towards people who have never heard about Mona Foundation Canada, drawing them to an event they enjoy and combining it with an opportunity to learn about the work of Mona.
 These small efforts make people curious and often result in participants wanting to become more engaged.

 The Vancouver Women’s Group was formed by Irene Mansouri in 2011 to bring women together for a social and spiritual gathering on the first Thursday of every month.
 The purpose of these monthly meetings is for a group of women to come together to socialize and discuss educational and spiritual topics that may be of interest to the group.
 Mrs. Fereshte Lotfijo kindly organizes these meetings and prepares both the social and spiritual portions of the program.